 I think the distortion, vignetting, and focus by wire issues are going to be similar across many/most Nikon Z lenses, especially zooms.
 At this point, I’d say make your peace with that or choose a different camera system.

 That leaves two major concerns affecting this lens in particular: price and sample variation.
 So far, all of Nikon’s other Z lenses have had impeccable consistency from copy to copy, at least in all our tests at Photography Life.
-It’s unfortunate to see that the 14-30mm f/4 appears to have a bit more variation, although the odds are still in your favor of getting a good copy.
+The 14-30mm f/4 appears to have a bit more variation, although the odds are still in your favor of getting a good copy.
 If you do, it’s a great lens – but I’d be cautious and know what you’re getting into before spending that $1300.